 1049.
 Carry From the Slope - Figure 10-23.

 On the command "CARRY - COLOURS":

-On the command CARRY - COLOURS .

-- Raise the Colour off the right shoulder with the right hand to the perpendicular position of the Carry from the Order; - b.
+- a.
+Raise the Colour off the right shoulder with the right hand to the perpendicular position of the Carry from the Order: - b.
 Simultaneously, bring the left hand to the socket to guide the base of the pike into the socket; - c.
 Cut the left hand to the side to the Carry position.